halil07/example-monorepo/README.md

-# Turborepo Design System starter
+# Turborepo monorepo template starter

-This is an official React design system starter powered by Turborepo.
+This is an official React monorepo template starter powered by Turborepo.

 ## What's inside?